Kong/docs.konghq.com/app/_src/gateway/production/debug-request.md

 content_type: explanation
 ---

-You can debug requests in {{site.base_gateway}}.
-This allows an admin user to collect timing information about a given request on demand.
+{{site.base_gateway}} admins can debug requests by collecting timing information about a given request, on demand.
 Request debugging is triggered using a secure token and the resulting data is returned in a response header named `X-Kong-Request-Debug-Output`.

 Request debugging provides the following insights:
 * Time spent in various {{site.base_gateway}} components, such as plugins, DNS resolution, and load balancing.